Hugo Larsson (footballer)

-Hugo Emanuel Larsson (born 27 June 2004) is a Swedish professional footballer who plays as a midfielder for club Eintracht Frankfurt and the Sweden national team.
+Hugo Emanuel Larsson (born 27 June 2004) is a Swedish professional footballer who plays as a midfielder for club Fulham, on loan from Bundesliga club Eintracht Frankfurt, and the Sweden national team.

 Club career

 Malmö FF

-Born in Ystad, Larsson began his footballing career in SoGK Charlo before signing with Malmö FF as a 12-year-old.
+Born in Ystad, Larsson began his footballing career in local team SoGK Charlo, and continued with Ystads IF before signing with Malmö FF as a 12-year-old.
+As a youngster he played as a forward and was renowned for his goalscoring record, leading to a one-week trial with Chelsea FC before his move to Malmö FF.
+As Larsson progressed through the club's academy, central midfielder became his new position.
 He made his senior debut for Malmö FF on 20 February 2022 in a Svenska Cupen against GAIS, appearing as a late substitute in a 5–1 win.
 He made his Allsvenskan debut on 11 April 2022 in a 1–1 draw with IF Elfsborg, playing for 45 minutes.
 Larsson scored his first goal for the club against Degerfors IF on 6 November 2022.
 Malmö FF struggled in 2022 and finished seventh in Allsvenskan, but Larsson had a breakthrough season and received the Allsvenskan young player of the year award after playing a joint top 46 games for the club in all competitions.
 In his final home game before his recently announced move to Eintracht Frankfurt, Larsson scored the first goal in a 5–0 win and received standing ovations while being substituted in the 82nd minute.